Where to Sell Used Items in Colombia Without Paying a Commission

 The right platform depends on the item:

-• Cell phones and technology: Facebook Marketplace or Colombia Move.
-Cell phones have constant demand, and quick contact via WhatsApp closes sales.
-Photos are critical—with a second-hand phone, buyers want to see every angle before asking.
+- Phones and technology: Facebook Marketplace or Colombia Move.
+Phones have constant demand and quick contact via WhatsApp closes sales.
+Photos are critical — with a second-hand phone, buyers want to see every angle before asking.

-• Furniture and appliances: Colombia Move or Facebook.
-The neighborhood matters a lot here—moving a refrigerator or a sofa has a real freight cost, so buyers always filter by proximity.
+- Furniture and appliances: Colombia Move or Facebook.
+The neighborhood matters a lot here — moving a fridge or a sofa has a real shipping cost, so buyers always filter by proximity.
 Put the exact neighborhood in the title.

-• Motorcycles and cars: Colombia Move has vehicle classifieds active.
-Always include a valid SOAT, mileage, and photos of the engine—without that, buyers assume something is wrong.
+- Motorcycles and cars: Colombia Move has active vehicle classifieds available.
+Always include a valid SOAT (insurance), mileage, and photos of the engine — without that, buyers assume something is wrong.

-• Tools and work equipment: Colombia Move or WhatsApp groups by trade—carpenters, electricians, builders.
-There are very specific buyers for those types of items.
+- Tools and work equipment: Colombia Move or trade-specific WhatsApp groups — carpenters, electricians, builders.
+There are very specific buyers for that type of item.

-Colombia Move is a completely free Colombian marketplace—it doesn't charge for posting or for closing the sale.
-It was born as a bilingual platform to connect Colombians and foreigners, which makes it especially useful if you are selling in neighborhoods with a mixed population (Poblado, Chapinero, El Rodadero).
+Colombia Move is a completely free Colombian marketplace — it charges nothing for posting or for closing the sale.
+It was created as a bilingual platform to connect Colombians and foreigners, which makes it especially useful if you are selling in neighborhoods with a mixed population (Poblado, Chapinero, El Rodadero).

-What sets it apart from Facebook Marketplace: every seller has a public storefront—their own page where all their items appear under their name.
+What differentiates it from Facebook Marketplace: every seller has a public storefront — their own page where all their items appear under their name.
 If you are selling several things at once (a move, the inventory of a closed business), that is a huge advantage: buyers see everything at once and can make offers directly.
-Additionally, the ads are indexed on Google, which means someone searching for "used refrigerator Laureles" can find your post organically.
+Furthermore, the ads are indexed in Google, which means that someone looking for "used fridge Laureles" can find your post organically.

 The most active categories for used items: